gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 ![CRAZY TAXI](crazy_taxi.png)

-Remember, you have to set visual studio's execution directory to one above the asset directory for loading resources!
+Remember, you have to set visual studio's working directory to one above the asset directory for loading resources!
 Just like with the 2D games.

+Now, back to our code, do the following

 ## Adding some detail